THartmanOfTheRedwoods/Java-Lab-002-F2023/README.md

 * Variable name
 * Its data type
 * and example values you can assign them.

+* A variable is a named location that stores a value.
+Values may be numbers, text, images, sounds, and other types of data.
+Some variable examples are like int and char.
+These are called primitive data.
+Int could be int x;
+char can be different characters.

-Next give TWO example variable names and TWO example variable assignments that are **WRONG** and explain why.
+* Next give TWO example variable names and TWO example variable assignments that are **WRONG** and explain why.
 * Hint: your IDE can help you discover wrong assignments or variable names!
+Two variable names could be public or class. a type of variabe assignment that wouldnt work would be 123 instead of "123";
 ### Part 3 - Bonus: Play around with Java String Format Specifiers.

 Pick several of the Java format specifiers below and define variables of the correct type utilize **sout** and **String.format** to view the resulting formats.